Comments on Google Docs,

 Capture replies and suggestions.

-Projects, versions, overlays.
+Projects, versions, reconciliation.

 Privacy by default.